rebing/graphql-laravel/README.md

 static data, ElasticSearch results, caching, etc.) in your resolvers but you've to be mindful of the execution model to avoid repetitive fetches and perform smart pre-fetching of your data.

-### GraphiQL

-GraphiQL is lightweight "GraphQL IDE" in your browser.
-It takes advantage of the GraphQL type system and allows autocompletion of all queries/mutations/types and fields.

-GraphiQL in the meantime evolved in terms of features and complexity, thus for convenience an older version is directly included with this library.

-As enabled by the default configuration, it's available under the `/graphiql` route.

-If you are using multiple schemas, you can access them via `/graphiql/<schema name>`.

 ### Middleware Overview